 Save money by auditing your children's wardrobes

-Our top tip is to firstly to audit what you do have at home.
+Our top tip is to firstly audit what you do have at home.
 Before you hit the shops have a good look in the wardrobe and see what you have already.
 Many school uniform essentials can be reworn and you might even find some bits still in pristine condition.
 You don’t have to buy new just because it is September.
 Only then, start writing a list of what you actually need to get.

 Save money by buying second-hand